What Does it Mean to be Bonded and Insured

 If you only plan to offer products or services to private consumers, your individual state and municipality will have their own requirements on whether you need to be bonded and insured.
 State and local regulations for business insurance vary in their requirements, depending on the type and size of your operation, where your business is located, and with whom you intend to engage in business transactions.

 If you find that you are not legally required to be bonded and insured, obtaining a surety bond and insurance for your business or professional service is almost always recommended.
 Although claims paid by your surety company will need to be repaid by you, bonds can protect you from losing everything at once and prevent you from having to deposit large sums of cash in lieu of a bond.
 Regarding insurance, don’t fool yourself into thinking that your chosen business structure can prevent you from liability.
 Your protection is still limited, and personal and business assets can still be at great risk.
-In our increasingly litigious society, it is always a good idea to obtain business insurance.
+In our increasingly litigious society, it is always a good idea to obtain business insurance, especially if you are working with banks.

 Surety by NFP only uses top rated bonding companies such as The Hanover Insurance Group, Western National, Liberty Mutual, Philadelphia, Travelers, Great American, Allied/Nationwide, and more.
 Contact us today for all your surety bonding needs.
 Quotes are free, and we will point you in the right direction, to get your business running.